 - a.
 Medical Reports.
 A written medical report bearing the signature of a Medical Witness may be admissible in evidence as the author's direct testimony and may support findings made by the Board or the Hearing Officer.
 Such medical reports shall not be inadmissible on the basis that they constitute hearsay, but each Party shall have the right to cross-examine the authors of medical reports.
-Such medical reports, when offered as expert opinions, shall not be inadmissible on the basis that the author of the medical report did not attend the hearing or was called as a percipient witness and not as an expert witness. - b.
+Such medical reports, when offered as expert opinions, shall not be inadmissible on the basis that the hearing or was called as a percipient witness and not as an expert witness. - b.
 Submission after MA Review.
 If the MA has already reviewed the Disability Packet, the Hearing Officer shall determine if the additional information will constitute evidence at hearing.